comersy/deezer-llm-search/README.md

 - "Give me a song to dance to"
 - "I need something calm to focus, not too many lyrics"

-The app fetches the **Deezer Top 100 World chart**, enriches each track with an AI-generated description (genre, mood, tempo, listening context), indexes everything using semantic embeddings, and lets you have a full conversation about it.
+The app fetches the **Deezer Top 100 World chart**, enriches each track with an AI-generated description (genre, mood, tempo, listening context), indexes everything using semantic embeddings, and lets you have a full conversation about it (adaptable to any Deezer playlist or chart).

 ---